How KitOps Is Used π οΈ β

 This ensures that:

-- Operations teams have all the assets and information they need in order to determine how to test, deploy, audit, and manage these new workloads
+- Operations teams have all the assets and information they need for testing, deploying, auditing, and managing AI/ML projects

 - Compliance teams have a catalogue of versioned models that can be used for EU AI Act or other regulatory reporting